benrobson/Rodney/README.md

 - [ ] 5.4 Create a module to allow users to play or stream music via the bot.
 - [ ] 5.5 Log via the console errors and warnings having to do with the Bot to alert the Bot Administrator.
 - [ ] 5.6 Log via the console notifications from members leaving guilds, joining guild, getting kicked, banned, unbanned, reported and warned.
-- [ ] 5.7 Create rotating setActivity messages to change and appear every X ammount of minutes
+- [ ] 5.7 Create rotating setActivity messages to change and appear every X ammount of minutes.
-  - text
+  - Operating on X servers for x users.
+- [ ] 5.8 setActvity changes to LIVE when a streamer goes live, it will make a link to a stream that is live.

 ## Version History
 ### Beta Version 1